Robert W. Baird lifts Asana Inc. [ASAN] price estimate. Who else is bullish?

-Asana Inc. [NYSE: ASAN] slipped around -1.4 points on Thursday, while shares priced at $12.13 at the close of the session, down -10.35%.
+Asana Inc. [NYSE: ASAN] jumped around 0.8 points on Tuesday, while shares priced at $13.05 at the close of the session, up 6.53%.
 The company report on December 1, 2022 that Asana Announces Record Third Quarter Fiscal 2023 Revenues.

 Will You Miss Out On This Growth Stock Boom?